Blockbusting: Methods

 The term blockbusting might have originated in Chicago, Illinois, where real estate companies and building developers used agents provocateurs.
 These were non-white people hired to deceive the white residents of a neighborhood into believing that black people were moving into their neighborhood.
-The houses that became vacant in that way enabled accelerated emigration of economically successful racial minority residents to better neighborhoods beyond the ghettos.
+The houses that became vacant in that way enabled accelerated immigration of economically successful racial minority residents to better neighborhoods beyond the ghettos.
 The white residents were encouraged to quickly sell, at a loss, and emigrate to more racially homogeneous suburbs.
 Blockbusting was most prevalent on the West Side and South Side of Chicago, and also was heavily practiced in Bedford–Stuyvesant, Brooklyn, New York City; in the West Oak Lane and Germantown neighborhoods of Northwest Philadelphia; and on the East Side of Cleveland.